jackgris/goscrapy-blog/content/post/documenting-api-with-swag.md

 We have to run `swag init` each time we update the annotations in the code, so the documentation is regenerated and updated accordingly.
 And also you can run `swag fmt` if you want to format your swagger comments.

 We also have to register a route handler to the Fiber router responsible for rendering the Swagger documentation created by Swag.
-Add the following code to the router configuration in main.go:
+Add the following code to the router configuration in `main.go`:

 ```go
 app.Get("/swagger/*", swagger.HandlerDefault)